 Instrumental mentoring is about maximising potential, developing skills to facilitate success, building a support network, raising self-esteem and confidence, improving basic skills and knowledge, gaining valuable work experience, developing political astuteness, understanding power and influence, developing resilience and improving self-awareness.

 My role in these schemes has been as a mentee and a mentor but it was my experience as the former that gave me the clarity I so desperately needed as a Grade 10 academic who had stagnated and was not part of any of the informal networks that appeared to provide opportunities for others.

 My role as a mentee gave me clarity and sparked the determination I need to achieve my ultimate goal – to become a full professor.
 I know achieving this goal will not be easy – it is not meant to be easy but it must not be made harder because I am a Black woman.

 While mentoring schemes help build staff engagement, success can only be measured by increased numbers of Black women rising to senior posts and there are immense challenges ahead in addressing the deficit of Black women in roles of leadership in STEM.

 Part of that challenge is recognising that the biggest change that needs to be made to increase Black leadership in STEM disciplines is in transforming the institutional culture within higher education from a Euro-centred environment originally developed for White, middle and upper class males (who most benefit as students and staff alike in terms of attainment and career progression) to a culturally democratic environment that delivers both equality of opportunity and equal power relations.

-That is why I am delighted to be appointed to the management team at Black British Academics as STEM Advisor and look forward to leading on strategic development around this issue.
+That is why I am delighted to join the team at Black British Academics as STEM Advisor and look forward to leading on strategic development around this issue.

-The main picture features Dr Elizabeth Opara (left) with Dr Lucy Jones at Kingston University who developed a model for testing the effetiveness of 'super foods'.
+The main picture features Dr Elizabeth Opara (left) with Dr Lucy Jones at Kingston University who developed a model for testing the effectiveness of ‘super foods’.